 Students who do not meet the above requirements may be admitted at the discretion of the HOD.

-LTR3.Master's Degree in Technology: Language Practice
+LTR3.Master of Applied Arts: Language Practice

 A Bachelor of Technology degree or its equivalent as well as the requirements stipulated in G24 (I) of the rule book for students.

 Master's Degree in Technology: Journalism